 Yo, Adrian.

-I mean, hey, Adrian, we did it.
+Adrian, we did it.

 How do you follow Sylvester's Tallone, right?

-I'm a Jewish American and want to thank you for your support of Israel.
+I want to thank you for your support of Israel.

-I want to tell you that many of us are I used to be a Democrat.
+I want to tell you that many of us are, I used to be a Democrat.

-We're not anymore, and you'll see a lot more of that happening.
+And you'll see a lot more of that happening.

 Let me say one thing about this because I'm worried about Israel.

-They got a vote.
+They got to vote.

 How many weeks is the vote?